Documentation on MQL5: IsSupersetOf / Standard Library

 Return Value

-Returns true if the current set is a superset, or false otherwise.
+Returns true if the current sorted set is a superset, or false otherwise.